Thermodynamic Formalism for Generalized Markov Shifts on Infinitely Many States

-Also, for any word $g$ in $\mathbb{F}_\mathbb{N}$, take its reduced form $g=x_1...x_n$ and define that $T$ realizes the mapping
+Also, for any word $g$ in $\mathbb{F}$, take its reduced form $g=x_1\dots x_n$ and define that $T$ realizes the mapping

 and that $T_e=1$.
-We are imposing the mapping as the product above only on the reduced words in order to make $T$ well defined.
-From now, we will denote $\mathbb{F}_\mathbb{N}$ by $\mathbb{F}$.
-In addition, denote by $\mathbb{F}_+$ the positive cone of $\mathbb{F}$, i.e., the unital sub-semigroup of $\mathbb{F}$ generated by $\mathbb{N}$.
-The map $T$ is a partial group representation which is semi-saturated and orthogonal as proved in the proposition 3.2 of \cite{Exel}, and in particular it satisfies the property that
+In order to $T$ be well-defined, we have imposed that it only acts on the reduced words.
+In addition, we denote by $\mathbb{F}_+$ the positive cone of $\mathbb{F}$, i.e., the unital sub-semigroup of $\mathbb{F}$ generated by $\mathbb{N}$.
+The map $T$ is a partial group representation which is semi-saturated and orthogonal as proved in Proposition 3.2 of \cite{EL1999}, and in particular it satisfies the property that

-\begin{remark} For any $g \in \mathbb{F}$ reduced which is not in the form $\alpha\beta^{-1}$, with $\alpha, \beta \in \mathbb{F}_+$, it follows that $T_g = 0$. \end{remark}
+\begin{remark} For any $g \in \mathbb{F}$ reduced which is not in the form $\alpha\gamma^{-1}$, with $\alpha, \gamma \in \mathbb{F}_+$, it follows that $T_g = 0$. \end{remark}